openshift/hive/docs/developing.md

 ### Updating Dependencies

-If your work requires a change to the dependencies, you need to update the modules.
+If your work requires a change to dependencies, you need to update the vendored modules.

 * If you are upgrading an existing dependency, run `go get [module]`.
 If you are adding a dependency, then you should not need to do anything explicit for this step.
-The go tooling should pick up the dependency from the include directives that you added in code.
+The go tooling should pick up the dependency from the `import` directives that you added in code.

 * Run `make vendor` to fetch changed dependencies.

 * Test that everything still compiles with changed files in place by running `make`.

-**Refer Go modules documents for more information.**
+**Refer to Go modules documents for more information.**

 * [go modules wiki](https://github.com/golang/go/wiki/Modules)

 ### Re-creating vendor Directory

-If you delete *_vendor_* directory which contain the needed {project} dependencies.

-To recreate *_vendor_* directory, you can run the following command:
+If you delete the `vendor` directory which contains the necessary project dependencies, you can recreate it via the following command:

 ```
 make vendor